West Springfield, Massachusetts: Media

 There is only one local newspaper, the weekly (every Thursday) town newspaper West Springfield Record was founded in 1953 with circulation about 5,500.
 All other print media are regional papers such as the Republican of Springfield.
 Television and radio service originates from other cities outside of West Springfield.

+West Springfield is one of the two cities (along with Portland, Oregon), that inspired The Simpsons’ hometown of Springfield, though the name is based on Springfield, Oregon.

 ABC's short-lived 2004–2005 sitcom Complete Savages used West Springfield as its setting.

 Sports

-West Springfield was the longtime home of the Springfield Indians from 1926 to 1972 with some spurts in between including the 1940’s when the Eastern States Coliseum was used for war surplus during World War II.
+West Springfield was the longtime home of the Springfield Indians from 1926 to 1972 with some spurts in between including the 1940s when the Eastern States Coliseum was used for war surplus during World War II.
 After the Springfield Civic Center was built downtown, the Indians relocated there for the 1972-73 AHL Season.
 The ice plant at the Coliseum was in use until 1990.

-The Massachusetts Twistersof American Indoor Soccer League played at the Coliseum as well.
+The Massachusetts Twisters of the American Indoor Soccer League played at the Coliseum as well.